cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletSimple.rst

 CloudletSimple
 ^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletSimple(int id, long length, long pesNumber)
+.. java:constructor:: public CloudletSimple(long id, long length, long pesNumber)
    :outertype: CloudletSimple

    Creates a Cloudlet with no priority and file size and output size equal to 1.
 To change these values, use the respective setters.